jared-skinner/popup/README.md

 ## Introduction

-Popup is a tool for configuring a new os instalation to be your own!
-This tool is similar to *Ansible* or *Chef* but is much simpler.
+Popup is a tool for making a fresh OS installation your own.
+It takes care of installing and configuring all the packages you need to use.
+It handles dependencies, tracking failures, and idempotency.
+The tool was inspired by *Ansible* and *Airflow*.

 ### Why a New Tool?